py2ai/py2ai.github.io/_posts/2021-02-20-How-to-send-audio-video-of-MP4-using-sockets-in-Python.md

 consider it to play from the perspective delay given in the waitKey() function.
 The delay in waitKey() function is very important to properly render the video at its correct frame rate.
 So the question is how to keep the inherent frame rate of video while rendering?
 The probable answer is to stablize the rendering sample time (TS) in the loop, by checking if the current frame rate is higher or lower than the desired inherent frame rate.
-Accordingly, increment or decrment the sampling time.
+Accordingly, increment or decrement the sampling time.

 The block of code below shows how to obtain the inherent frames per second (FPS) of an MP4 file.
 ```python